Explore Medieval Aigues-Mortes at Camargue, South of France

 Road safety France / your country

-In the beginning we drive across vineyards and rice fields.
-There is a wide variety of rice species in the spectacular paddy fields including long grain, round, black, as well as the famous red Camargue rice.
-The rice grows in water coming from the intricate network of canals with connection to the Rhône.
+In the beginning, we drive across vineyards and rice fields.
+A wide variety of rice species grow in the spectacular paddy fields, including long grain, round, black, and the famous red Camargue rice.
+The rice grows in water from the intricate network of canals with a connection to the Rhône.
 It is a whole science to manage the water level with pumps and floodgates – based on the temperature and the rice growth stage.

-Brine lagoons or étangs are dispersed in the marshes and leave the special Camargue wildlife with an outstanding habitat.
-It is a haven for bird species of a great diversity – there are more than 400 species – and the area around the Étang de Vaccarès is a unique protected area, which in recent years has been incorporated into the Parc naturel régional de Camargue.
+Brine lagoons or étangs are dispersed in the marshes, providing the unique Camargue wildlife with an outstanding habitat.
+It is a haven for bird species of great diversity – there are more than 400 species – and the area around the Étang de Vaccarès is a unique protected area, which in recent years has been incorporated into the Parc naturel régional de Camargue.

-You never know where the flamingos are in the area, but with a bit of luck, you will catch sight of the tall, majestic birds.
-We are lucky, as we all of a sudden spot an awesome flock in one of the lakes near the road.
+You never know where the flamingos are in the area, but with a little luck, you will catch sight of the tall, majestic birds.
+We are lucky, as we, all of a sudden, spot a spectacular flock in one of the lakes near the road.

 The Camargue is also home to horses and cattle.
-The famous Camargue horses are ridden by so-called gardians (cowboys), who rear cattle for local bullfights, as well as for export to Spain.
-The Camargue horse is not very large, as it is only about 1.50 m (5 ft) tall.
-It thrives here, as it with time has adapted to the marshy terrain.
-As young it is brown, but with time it gradually turns white.
+The famous Camargue horses are ridden by so-called gardians (cowboys), who rear cattle for local bullfights and for export to Spain.
+The Camargue horse is not very large, only about 1.50 m (5 ft) tall.
+It thrives in the Camargue as it has adapted to the marshy terrain.
+As young, it is brown, but, over time, it gradually turns white.

-The Camargue bulls used for bullfighting in southern France are the black bulls Raço di Biòu or Race de Combat which are both bred here in region with a status as “Taureau de Camargue”.
+The Camargue bulls used for bullfighting in southern France are the black bulls Raço di Biòu or Race de Combat, both bred here in the region with a status as “Taureau de Camargue”.

 Wild white horses are unique to the Camargue.
-Especially on the way down to Saintes-Maries-de-la-Mer there are chances to spot a herd roaming around.
-Even better is it, if you choose to go on horseback across the salt marshes.
-This will definitely improve your chances of viewing the native horse breed.
+Especially on the way down to Saintes-Maries-de-la-Mer, there are chances to spot a herd roaming around.
+Even better if you go on horseback across the salt marshes.
+That will improve your chances of viewing the native horse breed.

 Rice paddies flank the road down to Saintes-Maries-de-la-Mer.

-The small community Saintes-Maries-de-la-Mer is a very special Camargue town with just a few thousand permanent residents.
-However, it kind of explodes in summer when visitors flock to see the natural beauties on the fringe of Provence-Alpes-Côte d’Azur in the South of France.
-Its main industry is tourism, but also the extraordinary Camargue horses and cattle are raised here.
+The small community of Saintes-Maries-de-la-Mer is a unique Camargue town with just a few thousand permanent residents.
+However, it kind of explodes in summer when visitors flock to experience the natural beauties on the fringe of Provence-Alpes-Côte d’Azur in the South of France.
+Its principal industry is tourism, but the extraordinary Camargue horses and cattle are also raised here.

-The current church, the Notre-Dame-de-la-Mer, was built on the very same site in the 9th century – and still stands!
-From the tower the views over the landscape and seascape are panoramic.
+The current church, the Notre-Dame-de-la-Mer, was built on the same site in the 9th century – and still stands!
+From the tower, the views over the landscape and seascape are panoramic.

 There is plenty to do in picturesque Saintes-Maries-de-la-Mer: enjoy the beach, go birdwatching and discover pink flamingos or awesome herons.
-You can also opt to take a jeep or a quad tour into the marshes, to go hiking, do kitesurfing or windsurfing – and simply spoil yourself by having fresh fish and seafood in one of the plentiful restaurants.
+You can also take a jeep or a quad tour into the marshes, go hiking, do kitesurfing or windsurfing – or spoil yourself by having fresh fish and seafood in one of the plentiful restaurants.

-Our last stop is Aigues-Mortes, which directly translated means ‘dead waters’.
-The site is the location of a huge salt production, and the Salins du Midi salt company in Aigues-Mortes produces 500,000 tons of salt annually.
-Salt is found in the soil here, and the ponds in the area combined with the high level of evaporation makes the place ideal for extraction of the sea salt.
+Our last stop is Aigues-Mortes, which means ‘dead waters’.
+The site is the location of a massive salt production, and the Salins du Midi salt company in Aigues-Mortes produces 500,000 tons of salt annually.
+Salt exists in the soil here, and the ponds in the area, combined with the high level of evaporation, make the place ideal for sea salt extraction.

-The salt has been exploited for hundreds of years here.
-Originally, the salt production was run by monks, and it has been a continuous production ever since.
-The snow white piles of salt are a most impressive sight when you approach the old medieval Languedoc town of Aigues-Mortes located at the far western end of the region in the Petite Camargue within the département of Gard, Occitanie (formerly Languedoc-Roussillon).
+The salt has been exploited for hundreds of years here, with production originally run by monks, and has been a continuous production ever since.
+The snow-white piles of salt are a most impressive sight when you approach the old medieval Languedoc town of Aigues-Mortes located at the far western end of the region in the Petite Camargue within the département of Gard, Occitanie (formerly Languedoc-Roussillon).

-Aigues-Mortes is famous for its old fortress and massive rectangular medieval walls with about 20 circular towers protecting the town inside.
-The remote town was built by Louis IX in 1240 and was intended as a centre for trade with the East and as a rallying point for crusades.
-A harbour of his own here would make him independent of the Roman Emperor Frederick II, who reigned over Provence at the time, and the King James I of Aragon, who reigned over the land between Montpellier and Catalonia.
+Aigues-Mortes is famous for its old fortress and massive rectangular medieval walls with about 20 circular towers protecting the town.
+The remote fortress town was founded by Louis IX in 1240 and was intended as a centre for trade with the East and as a rallying point for crusades.
+A harbour here would make him independent of the Roman Emperor Frederick II, who reigned over Provence at the time, and the King James I of Aragon, who reigned over the land between Montpellier and Catalonia.

 It was the perfect lagoon to harbour the boats gathering before the journey to the Promised Land.
 The Pope had notably appointed the European kings to take back Jerusalem.
 Therefore, Louis IX soon found himself as the leader of this expedition, and he chose Aigues-Mortes as the gathering point.

-Canals were established in the marshes surrounding the small town, since the fleet would need to be able to depart from here.
-Still today, the canals are some of the arteries in town with a most lively boat traffic.
+Canals were established in the marshes surrounding the small town since the fleet would need to be able to depart from there.
+Still today, the canals are some of the arteries in town, with the most lively boat traffic.

 Aigues-Mortes is a charming town of medieval character behind the ramparts on the other side of the moat.
-You can walk the 1,634 metres (1 mile) long walls or, alternatively, explore the grid of streets with a true medieval atmosphere inside the ramparts.
-There is an abundance of bars and restaurants that are aligned to the medieval style, as well as numerous tourist shops which will provide you with lots of associations to the Crusades and the Knights Templar.
+You can walk the 1,634-metre (1 mile) long walls or explore the grid of streets with an authentic medieval atmosphere inside the ramparts.
+Bars and restaurants are abundant, aligned to the medieval style, as well as numerous tourist shops, providing you with associations to the Crusades and the Knights Templar.

 An interesting fact is that Aigues-Mortes originally was built as a port on the coast, but since the coastline has moved outwards due to earth deposits caused by the delta, it is now approximately 5 km (3 miles) inland.

-After our stay in Aigues-Mortes we continue our trip and leave the Camargue via the picturesque resort Grau-du-Roi located right at the Mediterranean.
+After our stay in Aigues-Mortes, we continue our trip and leave the Camargue via the picturesque resort Grau-du-Roi in the Mediterranean.

 Are you going to Paris – How to find the right neighbourhood to stay in Paris? – See Where to Stay in Paris